dianna-ai/dianna/README.md

 If you want to contribute to the development of DIANNA, have a look at the [contribution guidelines](https://dianna.readthedocs.io/en/latest/CONTRIBUTING.html).
+See our [developer documentation](developer_info.rst) for information on developer installation, running tests, generating documentation, versioning and making a release.

 ## How to cite us
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5592607.svg)](https://zenodo.org/record/5592607)